Yamavu/PicoMite_User_Manual/src/I_programming_in_basic_a_tutorial.md

 END SUB
 ```

-The variable tstr is declared as LOCAL within the subroutine, which means that (like the argument
+The variable `tstr` is declared as `LOCAL` within the subroutine, which means that (like the argument
 list) it will only exist within the subroutine and will vanish when the subroutine exits.
 You can have a
-global variable called tstr in your main program and it will be different from the variable tstr in
+global variable called `tstr` in your main program and it will be different from the variable `tstr` in
-the subroutine (in this case the global tstr will be hidden within the subroutine).
+the subroutine (in this case the global `tstr` will be hidden within the subroutine).

 You should always use local variables for operations within your subroutine or function because they
 help make the module much more self contained and portable.

 ## Static Variables
-LOCAL variables are reset to their initial values (normally zero or an empty string) every time the
+ `LOCAL` variables are reset to their initial values (normally zero `0` or an empty string `""`) every time the
 subroutine or function starts, however there are times when you would like the variable to retain its
 value between calls.
-This type of variable is defined with the STATIC command.
+This type of variable is defined with the `STATIC` command.

-We can demonstrate how STATIC variables are useful by extending the ErrMsg subroutine to prevent
+We can demonstrate how `STATIC` variables are useful by extending the ErrMsg subroutine to prevent
 duplicated calls to the subroutine repeatedly displaying the same message.
 For example, our program
 might call this subroutine from multiple places but if the message is the same in a number of
 subsequent calls we would like to see the message just once.

 This is our new subroutine: